 It’s often the case that online calculators produce an inaccurate adjusted cost basis, since they usually fail to factor in selling expenses as well as the costs for home improvements that need to be added back to the original cost basis.
 An adjusted cost basis begins with the original purchase price, then adds all closing costs at the time of purchase.
 Each dollar spent on improvements that increase a home’s equity, such as a new roof, new windows, or remodeling a bathroom, is added to the basis as well.
 Improvements that increase the life and value of real property are included, while repairs are not, as repairs are written off as an expense for the tax year.
 The basis is then reduced by the total amount of depreciation that was taken during the years the property was owned.

 The capital gain or loss is determined by the difference between the amount realized and the amount of the adjusted cost basis.
 The gain on the sale of a rental property is divided into two parts.
-Up to the total amount of depreciation claimed is taxed at 25 percent, and the balance is taxed at the long term capital gains rate of 0, 15, or 20 percent, based on the seller’s income.
-The tax on long-term capital gains may be as high as 23.8 percent, due to the net investment income tax, which is applicable through 2026.
+The portion up to the total depreciation claimed is taxed at your ordinary income rate, capped at 25 percent.
+The balance is taxed at the long-term capital gains rate of 0, 15, or 20 percent, based on the seller’s income.
+The tax on long-term capital gains may be as high as 23.8 percent, due to the net investment income tax.
+That surtax has no expiry date and kicks in once modified adjusted gross income passes $200,000 single or $250,000 married.
 The taxable gain is reduced by the costs of the sale, such as transfer taxes, title insurance, legal fees, and commissions.

 How to Get 0% Long-term Capital Gains Tax on Rental Property

-Reality confirms the existence of a 0 percent rate, and more sellers are eligible than commonly perceived.
-For the 2025 tax year, married couples filing jointly with a total taxable income below $96,700 will pay the lowest Federal tax rate on long term capital gains.
-The threshold will increase again in 2026 due to the annual adjustments for inflation.
+The 0 percent rate is real, and more sellers qualify for it than expect to.
+For the 2026 tax year, married couples filing jointly with a total taxable income below $98,900 will pay the lowest federal tax rate on long-term capital gains.
+That threshold rises each year with inflation.
 Single filers have a lower threshold, but it can be reached even during years with low income.
-If the taxable rental income in the year of sale, plus all other taxable income, remains below the threshold, then no Federal capital gains tax will be due on the appreciation.
+If the taxable rental income in the year of sale, plus all other taxable income, remains below the threshold, then no federal capital gains tax will be due on the appreciation.

-The term appreciation is important, because the lower tax rate will not apply to depreciation recapture, which is taxed at a flat rate of 25 percent, regardless of income, and can only be avoided if a 1031 exchange is used to defer the gain.
+The term appreciation is important because the lower tax rate will not apply to depreciation recapture, which is taxed at your ordinary income rate up to a 25 percent ceiling, which a 1031 exchange defers rather than erases, and which a step up in basis at death wipes out for heirs.
 Also, the closer to the threshold a seller is, the more important timing of the sale becomes.
 A sale that closes in December lands the gain in a year that may already carry significant income, while a January closing provides a full year to manage other income sources.
-A sale that closes in January will provide more time to manage other income sources.
 Other strategies include maximizing retirement contributions, harvesting capital losses, and bunching deductions.

 Does a 1031 Exchange Let You Defer Capital Gains Tax?

-A properly executed 1031 Exchange defers tax on Appreciated Real Property (or on business-held investment real property).
+A properly executed 1031 Exchange defers tax on appreciated real property (or on business-held investment real property).
 The sales proceeds are diverted to a qualified intermediary (and not to the seller).
 The qualified intermediary uses the proceeds to purchase a like-kind replacement property.
 If the exchange is made properly, the deferral of tax on capital gains, recapture, and net investment income, state, and local taxes is secured.
 The 1031 exchange must be accomplished within strict time limits.
-You have to identify the replacement property within 45 calendar days and you must purchase the replacement property within 180 calendar days.
+You must identify the replacement property within 45 calendar days and purchase it within 180 calendar days.

 Which Tax Strategy Works Best for Selling Your Rental Property?